Angelina Jolie Moving On? Dating A Hollywood A-Lister And Adopting Baby No. 7?

 “She’s in no rush to get serious – not while she’s going through this messy divorce and trying to get sole custody, but she’s enjoying Jared’s attention,” the insider explained.
 “He’s really lifting her spirits.
 Jared isn’t looking for commitment, either, and that makes him perfect for Angie right now.”

 Jolie and Leto have not commented about their alleged romance.
-The pair originally met while working on the 1999 movie, Girl Interrupted.
+The pair originally met while working on the 1999 movie Girl, Interrupted.
 They reportedly sparked a romance prior to Jolie’s romance with Pitt on Mr. and Mrs. Smith.

 Jolie also hasn’t released a statement on her desire to adopt another child.
 Given how the couple is determined to keep their divorce a private matter moving forward, it isn’t clear if Jolie will say anything in the near future.